hackintoshrao/gleam-wiki/Source.md

 So they are usually written in Go.

 # Listen(network, address string)
 Listen() receives textual input via a socket.
+This can be used as input for streaming computation.

 # Source(f func(chan []byte))
 Source() receives a function that can generate data and send to the chan[]byte.